supabase/supabase/examples/send-sms/README.md

 Payload that Auth sends to the Hook.
 For the Send SMS Hook, the payload contains these entries:

 1. `user` - contains information describing a user, including their phone number, which we wish to send a message to.
-2. `sms` - contains metadata specific to SMS sending, including the One Time Pin.
+2. `sms` - contains metadata specific to SMS sending, including the One Time Pin which is typically six digits long.

 For convenience, we have attached a mock payload below.
 Ensure that you fill in the corresponding `phone` and `otp` entries: